 Memorie.al/ The triptych of this article, which could have the subtitles: “to go to jail for poetry”, “to see through a wound” and “to win over evil with poetry”, was written by friend for friend, Fatbardhi for Visar.
-Both grew up in the same town, in small Lushnja, with a large class war then, where in the suburbs began the villages of internment.
+The two grew up in the same town, in small Lushnja, with a large class war then, where in the suburbs began the villages of internment.

-Visar and Bardhi were from the same neighborhood, went to the same school, and even stayed on the same bench until they finished high school.
+Visari and Bardhi were from the same neighborhood, went to the same school, and even stayed on the same bench until they finished high school.
 They liked poetry and started writing.
 But the fates would then be different, even opposite.
-While Bardhi was sent to study literature at the University of Tirana and became a high school teacher, Visar managed to go to Shkodra to study literature, because he “had a biography” against the regime, but he shot in the few years liberalism, as they were called and to be punished immediately…!
+While Bardhi was sent to study literature at the University of Tirana and became a high school teacher, Visar managed to go to Shkodra to study literature, because he “had a biography” against the regime, but he shot in the few years of liberalism, as they were called and to be punished immediately…!

-Visari has shown with his later books his ordeal, mention and close friendship with Bardhi in his early youth, but it is interesting how Bardhi now sees what happened to his friend, the anti-visar time…!
+Visar has shown with his later books his ordeal, mention and close friendship with Bardhi in his early youth, but it is interesting how Bardhi now sees what happened to his friend, the anti-visar time…!

-The triptych begins when the two were in two different mines; Bardhi was taken with creative permission to the socialist mine of Pishkashi, to know the working class and to write, while Visar is in the mine of Spaç prison, convicted as an enemy, who secretly writes poetry as a prisoner.
+The triptych begins when the two were in two different mines, Bardhi was taken with creative permission to the socialist mine of Pishkashi, to know the working class and to write, while Visar is in the mine of Spaç prison, convicted as an enemy, who secretly writes poetry as a prisoner.

 Truly a special essay, written in a friendly way, that makes you discover, no matter how little, the times, the mindsets, the changes, the divisions, the unions, and to feel more than being friends, the poetry of life, must be stronger than regimes and are acts that face forgetfulness…!